Albert Brewer: Later life

-After leaving office in 1970, Brewer joined a law firm in Montgomery.
-He considered challenging Wallace again in the 1974 gubernatorial election, hoping that the salience of racial politics would decline by that point, but decided against it as Wallace's popularity persisted unabated after a 1972 assassination attempt.
+After leaving office in January 1971, Brewer joined a law firm in Montgomery.
+He considered challenging Wallace again in the 1974 gubernatorial election, hoping that the salience of racial politics would decline by that point, but decided against it as Wallace's popularity persisted unabated after the 1972 assassination attempt on Wallace by Arthur Bremer.
 Instead, Brewer ran for governor again in 1978, but lost the Democratic primary, missing the runoff by almost 2 percentage points.
 When Wallace ran again in 1982, Brewer endorsed Republican Emory Folmar in the general election.
 In 1987 he became a professor of law and government at Samford University's Cumberland School of Law.
 Before his death, he taught a course on Professional Responsibility at the Cumberland School of Law.
 He was also an active leader with the Alabama Citizens for Constitutional Reform since 2000.

 On January 2, 2017, Brewer died in Jackson Hospital, Montgomery, Alabama, at 88.

 Legacy

 Albert P. Brewer High School in eastern Morgan County is named in honor of Brewer.
 The school opened in 1972.

 Historian Gordon E. Harvey wrote, "Brewer did more to improve education in Alabama than most of his predecessors and all but a few of his successors."